VermaOps/AI-prompts/README.md

 ---

 ## 🧪 Prompt Quality

-The goal isn't to fill the repository with hundreds of generic prompts.

-Prompts may be:

 * 🧪 Tested against real-world use cases
 * 🔧 Refined through experimentation
 * 🔄 Updated when better approaches are discovered